 We are all subject to these temptations.
 But God uses the deepest, unfulfilled longings of our hearts to draw us to himself.
 Once we come to know Christ and start to live according to God’s Word, we learn to practice biblical stewardship, contentment, and generosity.

-I want to acknowledge I count myself among the “wealthy.”
+I want to acknowledge that I count myself among the “wealthy.”
 So, I can’t say that I haven’t struggled with these things myself.

 Which ones you might want to follow and how you apply them in your situation will most certainly differ from what I do.
 In any case, they may help you not to “strive after the wind.”